quellish/LinkedInForMobileDevelopers/manuscript/Introduction.md

 Each of these will be broken down into actionable tasks that will not take much of your time.

-Let's get started by taking a look at LinkedIn search.
+Let's get started by taking a look at how LinkedIn search works.

 ## A Look at LinkedIn Search